 The Student Union of the University of Eastern Finland (ISYY) was officially founded on the 1st of January 2010.
-All Bachelor’s and Master’s students studying in the University of Eastern Finland are automatically members of the Student Union, in addition to voluntary Licentiate, Doctoral and international exchange student members.
+All Bachelor’s and Master’s students studying in the University of Eastern Finland (UEF) are automatically members of the Student Union, in addition to voluntary Licentiate, Doctoral and international exchange student members.
+In spring 2018, UEF’s activity at in Savonlinna ended and along that, ISYY closed its office at Savonlinna campus.

 ISYY began its de facto decision-making on the 1st of September 2009 with a Representative Council elected earlier in that spring.
 The Student Unions of Kuopio (KYY) and Joensuu (JoYY) ended their existences along with that of their home universities at the start of 2010 when the new Student Union began its operations.
 The funds, properties and responsibilities of JoYY and KYY, including their facilities, were transferred to ISYY.